 - Piazza Crawl - Piazza Navona and Piazza Campo dei Fiori are the two most famous piazze in Rome.
 Piazza Navona, which follows the plan of an ancient circus and contains two famous fountains by Bernini, comes alive in the evenings, while the Campo dei Fiori (the field of flowers) is best experienced during the market hours.
 You'll eat much cheaper around the Campo dei Fiori, where there are take-out stands and delis everywhere.

-- Strolling the neighborhoods: Trestevere - "Believe it or not, this is the "Italian quarter" of Rome.
+- Strolling the neighborhoods: Trestevere - "Believe it or not, this is the 'Italian quarter' of Rome.
 The streets are narrow and sometimes winding, although more often than not they will eventually lead back to the Piazza Santa Maria, home to one of the oldest churches in Rome.
-This piazza is the undisputed heart of trastevere, full of every kind of person imaginable -- both stylish and unsavory.
+This piazza is the undisputed heart of Trastevere, full of every kind of person imaginable -- both stylish and unsavory.
 (A firm "no" and a stern look will shake off any unwanted attentions.)
 The church is famous for a Byzantine mosaic behind the altar, so drop a few coins in the light box (it will illuminate the mosaic for 60 seconds) and spend a few minutes there.
-It is well worth it." - posted by cynar to our travel forum
+It is well worth it." - posted by cynar to our former travel forum.

 Go to Page 2 for more free (or really cheap) Rome attractions.